Elektra Lives Again

-Synopsis
+Plot

 Monday, April 1: Matt Murdock attends confession, telling the priest that he is still haunted by the death of Elektra.
 He describes a recurring dream of Elektra climbing a snow-covered mountain.
 In the dream, Elektra is horrified to come upon her sais buried in the snow: "the weapons she used to murder so many".
 She also suddenly notices that her hands are covered in blood which she cannot wash away.

 Tuesday, April 2: Murdock dreams again.
 This time Elektra is pursued across the mountain peak by the revenants of her former victims, who catch her and torture her.
 Murdock wakes, but slips back into another dream, this time of an occult ritual involving The Hand.
 Still in the dream state, he receives cryptic information that Elektra is alive, but that plans are afoot to kill her (again).
 These plans are described as finding "the one" who killed Elektra previously (i.e. Bullseye) and making him "mighty".

 Saturday, April 6: Seeking company and distraction, Murdock telephones Karen Page, but she tells him she is busy in Los Angeles making "educational films".
 Murdock is troubled by the way she sounds, but she cuts him off.

 Sunday, April 7: Murdock visits the cemetery location of Elektra's grave, and lays orchids.

 Monday, April 8: Murdock meets with a female client to discuss her acrimonious divorce case.
 They end up having a one-night stand, but Murdock remains distracted by Elektra.
 He dreams of visiting her grave in an empty, snowy landscape, where he is set upon by ninjas.
 Elektra arrives to rescue him.
 She kills the ninjas, but in the aftermath stares at Murdock angrily, and strikes him with a poisoned shuriken.

 Tuesday, April 9: Murdock resolves to act on his dreams, however crazy that may seem, and try to speak to Bullseye himself.
 Before he even leaves his apartment, however, he receives a phone call from Foggy Nelson informing him that Bullseye has been murdered in prison.
 Nelson and Murdock are to act as legal representation for Bullseye's killer.